-The course will support flexible learning suitable to Masters Level study.
+The course will support flexible learning suitable for Masters Level study.
 You are expected to make direct and meaningful connections between the course content and your own work-based experiences and aspirations.
-All assessments are based around your specific needs, within the context of your educational organisation and your role within it, requiring you to draw upon evidence gathered in an educational setting.
+All assessments are based on your specific needs, within the context of your educational organisation and your role within it, requiring you to draw upon evidence gathered in an educational setting.
 The units will accommodate your personal, academic and vocational interests and can be applied to all educational contexts.

 The course is in two phases.
 Phase One is the completion of 120 credits of study (four 30 credit units).
 The final 30 credit unit in this phase for all MA Education pathways within the Postgraduate Education Studies Field at the University is Research Methods in Education.
-After successful completion of this you will then progress to Phase Two, the Dissertation unit of 60 credits.
+After successful completion of this, you will then progress to Phase Two, the Dissertation unit of 60 credits.
 Therefore the final 90 credits of the award are made up of core/mandatory units.
 The dissertation phase is supported by a dissertation supervisor, who is knowledgeable in Special Educational Needs.
 This phase is designed to support you to undertake primary research to inform your practice and to provide you with the necessary skills to engage in future research and to progress to a PhD or EdD programme.

 This school offers programs in: